 One final problem is that cats who were inoculated against the virus — upon Vet advice that was valid 10 years ago — now produces the identical test result: a positive for FIV antibodies.
 For many shelters this means yet another kill order is needlessly issued.

-This flawed test (ELISA aka SNAP) has been used to justify millions of deaths a year.
+This flawed test (ELISA aka SNAP) has been used to justify thousands of deaths a year.

 FIV is not a deadly virus.
 FIV is not Feline AIDS.
 (See Myth #2).

 Over and over we shall see this: Most cats with so-called “Advanced cases of FIV” are indistinguishable from cats with normal aging symptoms.
 So why the rush to kill?